Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 1. The VM is initialized with all stacks empty.
 2. TXVM bytecode is being executed.
 3. When the program counter is equal to the length of the program, execution is complete.
-4. The top item of the [Effect stack](#Effect) must be a [Transaction ID](#transaction-id).
+4. The top item of the [Effect stack](#Effect) must be a [Transaction Summary](#transaction-summary).
-5. There must be no other Transaction IDs in the Effect stack, otherwise execution fails.
+5. There must be no other Transaction Summaries in the Effect stack, otherwise execution fails.
 6. There must be at least one [anchor](#anchor) in the Effect stack.
 7. The Entry stack must be empty.